net-lisias-kspu/ShipManifest/Home.md

 - [CurseForge](http://kerbal.curseforge.com/plugins/220357-ship-manifest)
 - [GitHub (all releases)](https://github.com/PapaJoesSoup/ShipManifest/releases)

-NOTE:   No dependencies exist with other mods, but Ship Manifest is compatible with the following mods:
+NOTE:   Ship Manifest is Mod independent.
+No other mods are required to use SM.
+However, SM is compatible with and can take advantage of the following mods:
 - [Toolbar](http://forum.kerbalspaceprogram.com/threads/60863), by blizzy78.
 This plugin is an alternative to th stock toolbar.
 - [Connected Living Spaces (CLS)](http://forum.kerbalspaceprogram.com/threads/70161), by codepoet.
 This plugin provides the player with graphical information on livable spaces in a ship.
 It shows you where you could go internally on your ship.
 - [Module Manager](http://forum.kerbalspaceprogram.com/threads/55219).
 This plugin allow you to extend the configurations on your parts.
 Used by CLS.